JeffersonLab/smoothness/README.md

 ## Publish

-You can publish new versions of this library to BinTray.
+You can publish new versions of this library to Bintray.
 First ensure you have the bintray token configured in your [user gradle properties](https://gist.github.com/slominskir/dff89309ecdc424f134fdf02ceb41906).
 Then use the Gradle task bintrayUpload followed by bintrayPublish.